g0rbe/gorbe.io/content/posts/linux/filesystem-hierarchy.md

 UNIX-based operating systems uses one big file system tree, started with the root (*/*) directory.
 This filesystem can contain many distinct filesystems, mounted at various points, which appear as subdirectories.

+- maintained by Linux Foundation
+- specifies the main directories that need to be present and describe their purposes
+- simplifies predictions of file locations
+- additional directories not violates the standard
+- components in directories other than the standard describe is violate FHS
+- [documentation][1]

 ## Data distinctions